Baltimore Ravens vs. Miami Dolphins NFL Week 10 Odds, Plays and Insights for November 11, 2021

 - Baltimore's games this year have eclipsed the over/under in 62.5% of its opportunities (five times in eight games with a set point total).

-- Baltimore is 2-3 against the spread and 4-1 overall this season when the team scores more than 26.9 points.
+- Baltimore is 2-3 against the spread and 4-1 overall this season when the team notches more than 26.9 points.

-- When Baltimore churns out over 391.9 yards, the team is 2-4 against the spread and 4-2 overall.
+- When Baltimore amasses more than 391.9 yards, the team is 2-4 against the spread and 4-2 overall.

-- The Ravens have 10 giveaways this season, while the Dolphins have 13 takeaways.
+- This year, the Ravens have 10 turnovers, three fewer than the Dolphins have takeaways (13).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Baltimore's matchup with the Dolphins.